What is Prylmångeriet exactly?

 Moreover, we have a tradition of exchanging parts of our Ovve with people of outer chapters but the rules for how to exchange specific parts might vary.
 The most popular being to exchange the legs, arms and collar of the Ovve.
-The usual "conditions" is being friends, being in a relation and exchanging bodily fluids, but a few people say it is completely free.
+The usual "conditions" are being friends, being in a relationship and exchanging bodily fluids, but a few people say it is completely free.
 So there is no reason to do anything you aren't comfortable with, make something fun out of it!

-Your Ovve usually has a lot of pockets, but if you need more space then the arm openings can be tied up to make two enormous arm pockets.
+Your Ovve usually has a lot of pockets, but if you need more space, the arm openings can be tied up to make two enormous arm pockets.
 Usual items you might want to carry are: towel, patches to exchange with others, sewing kit, barblade, shot glass, mug, tape and a textile marker.
-Having something to hang your items of is usually popular and modifications can make the Ovve even more stylish.
+Having something to hang your items on is usually popular and modifications can make the Ovve even more stylish.
 Modifications might include making the legs detachable with zippers or modifying your pockets.

-Be careful, with items in your pockets as the Ovve will likely get wet!
+Be careful with items in your pockets as the Ovve will likely get wet!

 How do you find patches?

 The goal with your Ovve is to of course make it as nice as possible.
-So our tip is to fill the space with a lot of cool accessoaries and modifications to make your Ovve unique to you.
-The most common way of getting patches is participating in events, going to pubs (and getting the chapters' speciality drink), buying from us outside of META, exchanging with others or buying privately.
+So our tip is to fill the space with a lot of cool accessories and modifications to make your Ovve unique to you.
+The most common way of getting patches is by participating in events, going to pubs (and getting the chapters' speciality drink), buying from us outside of META, exchanging with others or buying privately.
 There are a lot of sites and Facebook-groups where you might exchange or buy/sell patches privately.

 I hope after all of this you find yourself a bit more wise in the ways of the Ovve and I hope to see you outside META one day!